-Chapel Hill's 2000 Comprehensive Plan "Is organized around twelve major themes, each growing out of the community values that have been identified and which, taken together, form a strategy for Chapel Hill's future."13 One of these major themes is to conserve and protect existing neighborhoods.
+Chapel Hill's 2000 Comprehensive Plan "is organized around twelve major themes, each growing out of the community values that have been identified and which, taken together, form a strategy for Chapel Hill's future."
+One of these major themes is to conserve and protect existing neighborhoods.
 The Comprehensive Plan contains an entire chapter devoted to community character, including goals, strategies and actions to conserve and protect the character of the community's neighborhoods.
-"The central purpose of the strategies and actions contained in the Comprehensive Plan is to manage growth and change so that Chapel Hill will continue to have a special community character and quality of life in the future."14
+"The central purpose of the strategies and actions contained in the Comprehensive Plan is to manage growth and change so that Chapel Hill will continue to have a special community character and quality of life in the future."

 One of these strategies is to address the neighborhood impacts of the conversion of owner-occupied housing to rental housing, including nuisance complaints.
 The City has identified community indicators that are monitored annually as a means for tracking progress of the implementation of its Comprehensive Plan strategies.
-For the rental housing strategy, the corresponding community indicator is the percentage of loud noise complaints that occur in neighborhoods that touch and circle the downtown and central campus, which have been designated Residential Conservation Areas in the City's Land Use Plan. in 2004, 33% of loud noise complaints occurred in these neighborhoods, which have concentrations of residential
+For the rental housing strategy, the corresponding community indicator is the percentage of loud noise complaints that occur in neighborhoods that touch and circle the downtown and central campus, which have been designated Residential Conservation Areas in the City's Land Use Plan.
+In 2004, 33% of loud noise complaints occurred in these neighborhoods, which have concentrations of residential

-&lt;sup>10 Sage Policy Group, "There is a Rational Basis for Rent Stabilization in College Park, Maryland," April 2005: 17.
+10 Sage Policy Group, "There is a Rational Basis for Rent Stabilization in College Park, Maryland," April 2005: 17.

 Sage Policy Group, "There Remains a Rational Basis for Rent Stabilization in College Park, Maryland," April 2009: 11.
-Terance J. Rephann, "Rental Housing and Crime: The Role of Property Ownership and Management," The Annals of rental housing.
-Since these neighborhoods represent approximately 20% of the total housing units within Chapel Hill, they are responsible for a disproportionate share of the loud noise complaints in the community.
-The City of Chapel Hill clearly links and monitors rental housing nuisance incidents with neighborhood character and quality of life.
+Terance J. Rephann, "Rental Housing and Crime: The Role of Property Ownership and Management," The Annals of Regional Science (43), 2009: 2.

-Regional Science (43), 2009; 2.
-Town of Chapel Hill (NC), "Planning for Chapel Hill's Future: The Comprehensive Plan," May 8, 2000: f.
+13 Town of Chapel Hill (NC), "Planning for Chapel Hill's Future: The Comprehensive Plan," May 8, 2000: i.
+14 Ibld: 11.

-&lt;sup>14 Ibid: 11.